Why Pool Alkalinity Gets Low: 7 Common Causes & Solutions

 Cover your pool during storms when possible to minimize rainwater dilution.
 Remove organic debris promptly - skim daily and vacuum weekly.
 When shocking, use liquid chlorine instead of cal-hypo when feasible.

 If your fill water has chronically low alkalinity, consider adding sodium bicarbonate to fresh water before it enters the pool.
-For every 1,000 gallons of low-alkalinity fill water, pre-treat with appropriate amounts of baking soda based on testing - typically 0.5-1 lb per 1,000 gallons.
+For every 1,000 gallons of low-alkalinity fill water, pre-treat with appropriate amounts of baking soda based on testing.

 Safety Warning: Always add chemicals with the pump running and never mix different chemicals together.
-Wait at least 6 hours between adding alkalinity increaser and other chemicals, especially acid.
+Add them one at a time, allowing at least 30-60 minutes of circulation between additions—and never add acid and a base (like alkalinity increaser) back-to-back.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.